 To fully experience the natural islands and beaches, choose from accommodations ranging from hotels and cottages to villas and private homes.

-The beaches of Fort Myers and Sanibel have more shell varieties than any other in North America.
+More shell varieties wash up on the shores of Fort Myers and Sanibel's beaches than any other place in North America.